jawahar-shazab/docs/docs/api.md

 POST /v1/users/create-super-admin/
 ```

-Creates a super admin user.
+This API creates a super admin user with elevated privileges.
+Super admins typically have the highest level of access and can manage system-wide settings, including other users.

 #### 4.Upload User Avatar